dcanadillas/hashicorp-stack-gke/README.md

 EOF
 ```

-Then, init your project as usual, but pointing out to the [remote backend](https://www.terraform.io/docs/language/settings/backends/remote.html) you just created:
+Then, init your project as usual, but now it is pointing out to the [remote backend](https://www.terraform.io/docs/language/settings/backends/remote.html) you just created:

 ```
-$ terraform init -backend-config=backend.tf
+$ terraform init
 Initializing modules...

 Initializing the backend...